Certification ISO: What It Means, How It Works, and How to Get Certified

 Step 5: Surveillance Audits

-Annual audits confirm continued compliance.
+Annual surveillance audits confirm continued compliance and system effectiveness.

 What Does ISO Certified Mean?